akutuva21/crnt-lean/README.md

 - A decidable, certificate-emitting core: check deficiency, reachability, and siphons, with kernel-checked certificates and a stable JSON contract for external tools.

-## What's proven
+## What's Proven

 Grouped by area; the precise statements and module names are in each linked doc.

 **[Foundations & decidability](docs/foundations.md)**
-- the network, reaction-graph, and stoichiometry core
+- The network, reaction-graph, and stoichiometry core
-- decidable reachability, weak reversibility, and linkage, plus the `crnt_check` tactic
+- Decidable reachability, weak reversibility, and linkage, plus the `crnt_check` tactic
-- exact rational-rank and deficiency certificates, and a versioned `analyze` JSON contract
+- Exact rational-rank and deficiency certificates, and a versioned `analyze` JSON contract

 **[Equilibria & deficiency](docs/deficiency.md)**
-- complex balancing and the toric structure of steady states
+- Complex balancing and the toric structure of steady states
 - Birch's theorem, and Perron–Frobenius for column-stochastic matrices
-- the deficiency-zero theorem, and deficiency-one uniqueness (single- and multi-class)
+- The deficiency-zero theorem, and deficiency-one uniqueness (single- and multi-class)

 **[Dynamics & stability](docs/dynamics.md)**
-- the complex-space factorization `ẋ = Y(A_k(Ψ x))` and the forward semiflow
+- The complex-space factorization `ẋ = Y(A_k(Ψ x))` and the forward semiflow
-- the relative-entropy Lyapunov function, LaSalle's invariance principle, and local asymptotic stability
+- The relative-entropy Lyapunov function, LaSalle's invariance principle, and local asymptotic stability
-- a Michaelis–Menten quasi-steady-state reduction
+- A Michaelis–Menten quasi-steady-state reduction

 **[Persistence & global attraction](docs/persistence-gac.md)**
-- the reduction GAC ⟺ persistence, and unconditional convergence for the no-critical-siphon class
+- The reduction GAC ⟺ persistence, and unconditional convergence for the no-critical-siphon class
-- the sharp "one positive ω-limit point ⇒ convergence" reduction
+- The sharp "one positive ω-limit point ⇒ convergence" reduction
-- a development of the toric-differential-inclusion approach
+- A development of the toric-differential-inclusion approach

 **[Stochastic CRN](docs/stochastic.md)**
-- the chemical-master-equation generator on `ℕ^S`
+- The chemical-master-equation generator on `ℕ^S`
-- the Anderson–Craciun–Kurtz product-form stationary distribution
+- The Anderson–Craciun–Kurtz product-form stationary distribution

 **[Multistationarity & robustness](docs/multistationarity-robustness.md)**
-- degree-free Gale–Nikaido univalence, bound to class injectivity
+- Degree-free Gale–Nikaido univalence, bound to class injectivity
-- concordance ⇒ kinetics-independent monostationarity
+- Concordance ⇒ kinetics-independent monostationarity
-- the signed species–reaction graph and the determinant cycle-cover expansion
+- The signed species–reaction graph and the determinant cycle-cover expansion
-- absolute concentration robustness, antithetic integral feedback, open (CFSTR) systems, and composition
+- Absolute concentration robustness, antithetic integral feedback, open (CFSTR) systems, and composition

-Every abstraction is exercised by at least one worked example network in `CRNT/Examples/`.
+Every abstraction is exercised by at least one worked example network in [`CRNT/Examples/`](./CRNT/Examples/).

-### General mathematics (not in Mathlib v4.31)
+### General Mathematics (not in Mathlib v4.31)

 The CRN results above rest on general-purpose mathematics built here.